 The Annual Report provides the latest description of the activities of the congregation You can view or download it here.

-This report gives a picture of the congregation, history, mission, organization, and trends from the perspective of 2016.
+One report gives a picture of the congregation, history, mission, organization, and trends from the perspective of 2016.
 You can view or download it here.
 Following that, a joint Chalmers-Sydenhamstreet committee was set up to explore shared Ministry/Staffing.
 That report can be seen here.
 A second JNAC report was prepared jointly with Chalmers United Church to deal with the issues involved in merging some operations of the two congregations.

 Minister: Rienk Vlietstra